Part 1 of 3

 Insecure.
 Someone battling insecurities and their own self-worth is more vulnerable to emotional affairs.
 Positive affirmation that makes them feel worthy and valued can lead to a connection with someone other than their partner and result in an emotional affair.

 Shared Experiences.
 Emotionally charged events like the loss of a loved one, sickness, or accidents can leave people looking for others who understand what they’re feeling.
 When that person isn’t a spouse because the spouse hasn’t experienced the same thing, a bond can develop with someone outside the marriage.
 Although these relationships begin innocently enough, it’s a slippery slope and can lead to an emotional affair if not careful.
 This doesn’t just happen around situations that create strong emotions, however.
 For example, shared experiences within the workplace are the most common places for an emotional relationship to begin.

 These aren’t all the reasons for people entering into an emotional affair, but they are some of the most common.

 The reality is emotional affairs are possibly even more destructive to a marriage than sexual ones.
 When the trust, safety, and emotional bond that should be solely shared with a spouse is given to someone else, the new connection can be much harder to end than a physical relationship.
 This makes it even more difficult for a marriage to recover when one spouse has had an emotional affair.
 And while an emotional affair may not start with a sexual component, it certainly becomes a stronger possibility the longer it continues.

 What aspects of this emotional affair can you relate to?
 Could you be a cheating spouse and not realize it?

-This is the first of three examining a cheating spouse.
-Sign-up for our blog at the bottom of this page and be sure not to miss any parts of this series.
+This is the first of three posts examining a cheating spouse.
+Sign-up for our blog at the bottom of this page and be sure not to miss future posts.